diva-exchange/divachain/README.md

 #### GET /about
 Returns an object containing the version, the license and the public key of the peer.

+#### GET /network/status
+Returns the matrix of the network status messages from all known peers.

+#### GET /network/broadcast
+Returns the list of peers broadcasting to.

 #### GET /network/:stake?
 Returns the network participants.
 If stake is given and greater than zero, only network participants with a stake greater-or-equal than the given threshold will be returned.